 Step 2 -

 Select the system you want to install.
 Your contractor will help you select the right manufacturer and model for your needs.
 Before purchasing a system, read the program application and requirements carefully.
-Download the application form from your utility's website:
+Download the application form now or from your utility's website:

 Step 3 -